 The search can vary but generally you can expect a few things.
 First, you might be subjected to multiple scanners/x-rays and even asked to go through them more than once.

 Second, they’ll ask you to unpack many of your belongings, especially electronics.
 Your belongings, clothing, and hands, may be swabbed all over, multiple times even.
 Sometimes the agents will ask you to power on your electronics (if you can’t power it on that can become a big issue so keep things charged up!).

-Tip: If you’re traveling with a partner, it’s a good idea to take the bag with fewer items/electronics to make thing easier.
+Tip: If you’re traveling with a partner, it’s a good idea for the SSSS passenger to take the bag with fewer items/electronics to make thing easier.
 We have one designated carry-on filled with electronics and hand that off if needed.

 You also will likely get a pat down which can be very in-depth and hands will likely come close to places you’d rather them not to be.
 If you prefer, you can often get this “enhanced” pat down in a private screening area.

 Other times the SSSS screening will take place near the gate like when I left for Australia from LAX.
 If you’ve already been searched, your boarding pass should have been stamped and they should see that at the gate, allowing you to avoid a second additional screening but some have reported 2X the screening.